stevensona/shader-toy/README.md

 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=stevensona.shader-toy)

 ## Release Notes

+### 0.8.9
+* Added rudimentary support for glslify,
+* added support for texture sampling and wrapping options,
+* fix includes to allow going into depth rather than only one level deep.

 ### 0.8.8
 * Update iFrame after a frame is rendered instead of before, so that the first frames value is zero,